Unified View in Skykit Beam Collections is designed to support video wall configurations with the E500 Media Player.

 - In the Choose a Base Layout window, click the Select Orientation dropdown.

-- Click on the specific grid layout that matches your video wall (e.g., 4x1).
+- Click the specific grid layout that matches your video wall, such as 4x1.

 - Click Create Entry.

 Once the layout is added to your Collection, you will see a layout builder that reflects your multi-screen grid.
-You can now click the + icon in any zone to add your content, playlists, or programs just as you normally would.
+You can then click the + icon in any zone to add content, playlists, or programs as you normally would.

 References